 Lieutenant Colonel C.J.
 Odling, 367 Battery

 The Commanding Officer, Lt.
-Col. Cedric Odling had been wounded in the knee and lower leg.
+Col. Cedric Odling had been wounded by a shell fragment injury to his lower leg.
+He was taken to the Field Hospital in the town square where he would have been captured along with the other wounded officers and men left behind after the breakout.
 I have obtained a postcard he sent to Winchester School from his captivity in Oflag IX on 31st March 1941.

 31.3.41 Many thanks for yours Jan 16.
 Your previous letter not come, but will roll along one day I expect.
 Nevill Chris.
 [Christopherson] was my 2nd in C. but not in this camp which consists mainly of grands blesses, docs & padres waiting repatriation…..I have a bad knee ‘subluxation’ the docs call it and urgently need treatment for resulting damage to nerves in foot…..